How to Safely Paint a Baby’s Crib – Simple Steps to Follow

 Step 2

 You can disassemble the crib if it’s possible for a thorough painting job, though it’s not necessary.
 Wear a mask to avoid dust inhalation.
 Lightly sand or scruff the complete surface of the crib, ensuring no part is left.
 Use a fine (220#) grit or medium (180#) grit sandpaper or a sanding sponge.
-Just do a light sanding to roughen up of the surface.
-It should remove the old paint to expose the inner surface.
+Just do a light sanding to roughen up the surface.
+The old paint should be removed to expose the inner surface.
 The roughing up will let the new paint adhere to the surface and doesn’t come off.
 Ensure the scuffing is even for the new paint to form an even bond with the wood.

 Step 3